SvitlanaLynne/MealTime-App/README.md

 # MealTime-App
-Part of a web application to conveniently make notes of time when a child was fed (may also be used for pets and plants)
+Part of a web application to conveniently make notes of time when a child was fed (may also be used for pets and plants).

+Developed with React, JavaScript, Html and CSS